-Resolving Conflict in the Workplace (#CR763)\
+Resolving Conflict in the Workplace (#CR763)

-This course is equivalent to Dealing with Interpersonal Conflict, and has additional information and focus on organizational issues.
+This course is equivalent to Dealing with Interpersonal Conflict, but with information and focus on organizational issues.
 The course explores the dynamics of conflict, both generally and in the work environment.
-Emphasis is on participants' own conflict styles at work, effective confrontation, and collaborative problem solving.
+Emphasis is on participants' own conflict styles at work, effective confrontation, and collaborative conflict resolution.
 This course will be of particular value to managers and supervisors who wish to expand their leadership skills.
 This course can be taken in place of #CR100 and as a prerequisite for all other core courses.

-Three days (21 hours)
+Length: Three days (21 hours) Date(s):

-Date(s): September 25-27, Nym Hughes